 Torgalski’s heart took him back to baseball and when UB decided to bring the sport back to Division I status in 1999-2000, it was Torgalski that former head coach Bill Breene wanted as his right-hand man.

 Torgalski, who earned his masters of science in education from Canisius in 2003, is a member of the National Baseball Coaches Association and the New York State Coaches Association.
-He resides in Williamsville with his wife, Lisa and their two sons, Nicholas and Tyler.
+He resides in Williamsville and has two sons, Nicholas and Tyler.

 • 2013 MAC Coach of the Year